erodrigufer/CS_Resources/README.md

 * [Regex cheatsheet](https://paul.copplest.one/knowledge/tech/regex.html): Paul Copplestone's **regex cheatsheet** [_Paul Copplestone_]

 ## Web development
+* [Move over JavaScript: Back-end languages are coming to the front-end](https://github.com/readme/featured/server-side-languages-for-front-end): Overview of different approaches to implement server-side rendering for complex web UIs.

 ### REST APIs
 * [What RESTful actually means](https://codewords.recurse.com/issues/five/what-restful-actually-means): A meaningful description of what characterizes a RESTful application with links for further learning.
 * [How did REST come to mean the opposite of REST](https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/): A very good description of what really is a REST API (which MUST use hypermedia in its interface).
 It describes all the required characteristics of a true REST API and states that JSON APIs are definitely NOT REST APIs.